drivly/kafka.do/README.md

 # kafka.do

-kafka.do is a simplified interface for Kafka topics, allowing you to easily manage your Kafka queues.
+kafka.do is a simplified interface for Kafka topics, allowing you to easily manage topics for subscriptions and webhooks.

 ## Endpoints